Generic Name: emtricitabine and tenofovir disoproxil fumarate (EM trye SYE ta been and ten OF oh vir)

 Truvada side effects

-Get emergency medical help if you have signs of an allergic reaction to Truvada: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Truvada: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Mild symptoms of lactic acidosis may worsen over time, and this condition can be fatal.
 Get emergency medical help if you have: unusual muscle pain, trouble breathing, stomach pain, vomiting, irregular heart rate, dizziness, feeling cold, or feeling very weak or tired.